lehoangvi123/lehoangvi123/README.md

    - **Description:** A desktop version of the popular 2048 puzzle game built using Java.
 The game features a grid-based layout where users combine tiles with the same value to reach the number 2048.
 It includes intuitive keyboard controls, a scoring system, and game-over detection.
 Designed for practicing object-oriented programming and logic development in Java.
    - **Member:** Solo Project
    - **My roles:**
-      +Designed the game board and user interface using Java Swing +Implemented game mechanics including tile merging, random tile spawning, and movement logic +Added scoring system and game-over condition
+       Designed the game board and user interface using Java Swing Implemented game mechanics including tile merging, random tile spawning, and movement logic Added scoring system and game-over condition
-      +Structured the code using object-oriented principles for better maintainability
+       Structured the code using object-oriented principles for better maintainability
    - **Tech Stack:** Java (Java Swing, OOP)
    - **Project Type:** Desktop Game Puzzle Application
    - **Github and Instruction:** [Repo Link](https://github.com/lehoangvi123/2048-game)